DFE-Digital/Dfe.Academies.External/README.md

 | `_SchoolDetails` | Contains HTML to render school summary details |
 | `_TrustDetails` | Contains HTML to render trust summary details |

-There are currently 2 base abstract classes to inherit from a razor page.
+There are currently 2 base abstract classes to inherit from in a razor page.
 These are:-
 - BasePageModel - Contains ValidationErrorMessagesViewModel property which is consumed across all pages.
 Contains UserHasSubmitApplicationRole property which means current user has elevated privileges and contains a helper func called ConvertModelStateToDictionary()
 - BasePageEditModel - Inherits off BasePageModel and extends with crud based data functionality common across all pages

 - Services - these are the middleware to interface to the API layers from within the pages.
 Injected using Dependency Injection.
 Currently these are:-
--

 | Service | purpose |
 | - | - |
 | `BaseService` | Base abstract class to encapsulate common functionality |